louismullie/temp-data/markdown_final/cddbdecf-f9bd-1f3e-7b18-46f74e7baf0a.md

 ### Clinical practice guideline: otitis media with effusion (update) [^a97748ce].
 Otolaryngology — Head and Neck Surgery (2016).
 Medium credibility.

-Clinical practice guideline purpose — the document notes that the "high prevalence of OME" with diagnostic, developmental, and management challenges "makes OME an important condition for up-to-date clinical practice guidelines," and states the purpose is "to identify quality improvement opportunities in managing OME and to create explicit and actionable recommendations to implement these opportunities in clinical practice."
+Clinical practice guideline purpose — the document notes that the "high prevalence of OME" with diagnostic, developmental, and management challenges "makes OME an important condition for up-to-date clinical practice guidelines", and states the purpose is "to identify quality improvement opportunities in managing OME and to create explicit and actionable recommendations to implement these opportunities in clinical practice".

 ---